yashrajd/bcap/README.md

 - Moderate risk of chain split.
 - May attract opportunistic or smaller mining operations.
-- Could lead to temporary disruptions but unlikely to cause long-term damage, but could disproportionately hurt high numbers of users with low values of funds per user.
+- Could lead to temporary disruptions, but unlikely to cause long-term damage, but could disproportionately hurt high numbers of users with low values of funds per user.

 Large bounty: